Maya Angelou: From Prostitute to Poetaster to Professor

 Margaret Feinberg writes a glowing memory of an Angelou class, yet at the same time reveals the poverty of Angelou's teaching style: spending the first three weeks of a semester having the students learn one anothers' names!

-Angelou was awarded numerous honorary doctorates, and she took full advantage of them by calling herself Dr. Maya Angelou, an unearned title, because she did not earn a doctoral degree.
+Angelou was awarded numerous honorary doctorates, and she took full advantage of them, even calling herself "Dr." Maya Angelou, an unearned title; she did not earn a doctoral degree.
 Actually, she never even earned a bachelors or masters degree, having never attended college at all.
+True professionals do not assume the title of "doctor" after having merely an honorary doctorate bestowed on them.

 Also in Angelou's name was created the "Maya Angelou Presidential Chair" at Wake Forest, currently occupied by the unhinged Melissa Harris-Perry.
 (Sadly, Harris-Perry's ranting is what currently passes for education in today's universities, but note that MSNBC did have the good sense to fire her from her news anchor position.)